 - Fermentation tools: Don’t be alarmed!
 This is actually an absurdly short list.
 It’s also not hard and fast – you can use whatever glass container tickles your fancy, so long as it can be covered by something porous.
 A lot of people use mason jars with cheesecloth secured over the top, but I don’t love working with cheesecloth.
 Instead, I use wide-mouth pint jars and sprouting lids designed to fit over them for my little keto fermentation station.

-- My kitchen is about 68 degrees (Fahrenheit, hehe) at the absolute warmest, and I manage to ferment things all the time!
+- My kitchen is about 68 degrees (Fahrenheit) at the absolute warmest, and I manage to ferment things all the time!
 I find that keeping fermented foods near the stove is helpful, as heat from the oven and burners radiates out and keeps my little science projects warm.

 - It’s important to use clean jars, utensils, and lids for this project, so as not to culture anything weird.

-- I tried this with several brands: 365 (Whole Foods Market), Trader Joe’s, Thai Kitchen, A Taste of Thai and Native Forest.
-The Native Forest and 365 worked the best, followed by Thai Kitchen, followed by the Trader Joe’s and A Taste of Thai brands.
+- I tried this with several brands: 365 (Whole Foods Market), Simply Organic (from Target), Thai Kitchen, A Taste of Thai and Native Forest.
+The Native Forest and 365 worked the best, followed by Thai Kitchen, followed by the Target and A Taste of Thai brands.
 The last two were a little soupier than any of the others.

 - Nutrition is calculated based on the pre-fermentation sugar numbers.
 While the fermentation process actually consumes some of the sugars present, I always pre to err on the side of caution when calculating net carbs.